bartificer/programming-by-stealth/docs/_tidbits/tidbit18.md

 In many ways, the most interesting lessons came from the unexpected surprises, so we'll spend most of our time on those, but before we do, I just want to quickly recognise the things that actually went to plan.

-1. Bootstrap 5 provided the scaffolding I needed to lay the site out using almost only their standard features and components:
+1. Bootstrap 5 provided the scaffolding I needed to stuctue the site's pages using+ only their standard features and components:
    1. Bootstrap's [grid layout](https://getbootstrap.com/docs/5.0/layout/grid/) with [breakpoints](https://getbootstrap.com/docs/5.0/layout/breakpoints/) made it easy to make the site completely responsive — it scales elegantly from the smallest phone screen to the largest desktop display.
-   2. The navigation is all built using Bootstrap [NavBars](https://getbootstrap.com/docs/5.0/components/navbar/), some with [Dropdowns](https://getbootstrap.com/docs/5.0/components/dropdowns/), [Buttons](https://getbootstrap.com/docs/5.0/components/buttons/), some grouped into [Button Groups](https://getbootstrap.com/docs/5.0/components/button-group/), and [Breadcrumbs](https://getbootstrap.com/docs/5.0/components/breadcrumb/).
+   2. The navigation is all built using Bootstrap [NavBars](https://getbootstrap.com/docs/5.0/components/navbar/) with [Dropdowns](https://getbootstrap.com/docs/5.0/components/dropdowns/), [Buttons](https://getbootstrap.com/docs/5.0/components/buttons/), some grouped into [Button Groups](https://getbootstrap.com/docs/5.0/components/button-group/), and [Breadcrumbs](https://getbootstrap.com/docs/5.0/components/breadcrumb/).
-   3. Bootstrap [cards](https://getbootstrap.com/docs/5.0/components/card/) are used throughout the site to build little modular pieces of content — for example, the episode lists are built with cards for each episode laid out using a [Grid card](https://getbootstrap.com/docs/5.0/components/card/#grid-cards) layout.
+   3. Bootstrap [cards](https://getbootstrap.com/docs/5.0/components/card/) are used throughout the site to collect little modular pieces of content — for example, the episode lists are implemented as cards in a [Grid card](https://getbootstrap.com/docs/5.0/components/card/#grid-cards) layout.

-2. Our discussions on Jekyll Layouts and Liquid Templates were detailed enough that I rarely needed to go beyond the features in our PBS examples, and when I did, our explorations armed me well enough to get what I needed from the documentation with minimal effort.
+2. Our discussions on Jekyll Layouts and Liquid Templates were detailed enough that I rarely needed to go beyond the features in our PBS examples.
+When I did need more, I found our explorations had armed me well enough to get what I needed from the documentation with minimal effort.
-3. In terms of the basics, using SASS variables to customise Bootstrap worked just like I thought it would.
+3. In terms of the **basics**, using SASS variables to customise Bootstrap worked just like I thought it would.
 Within just a few minutes, I had successfully configured Bootstrap to use the custom colours and fonts from my corporate style guide.
-(But notice the little qualifier at the start; put a pin in Bootstrap customisation for later!)
+But notice the little qualifier at the start; put a pin in that for later!
 4. Customising my OpenGraph metadata proved as rewarding as I'd hoped it would — when I share episode links on social media, they look better than ever now!
-(E.g. [social.bartificer.ie/…](https://social.bartificer.ie/@ltpod/116109296418516823#.))
+As an example, here's the Mastodon post announcing Let's Talk Photo episode 149 — [social.bartificer.ie/…](https://social.bartificer.ie/@ltpod/116109296418516823#)

 ### The Unexpected Surprises

-I'd put a lot of work into preparing for this project, so I was happy I'd dealt with the known-unknowns.
+I'd put a lot of work into preparing for this project, so I was happy I'd dealt with the known-unknowns (other than those forgotten redirects 😉).
 But we're dealing with computers here, so it seemed inevitable I'd bump into some unknown-unknowns.
 Sure enough, there were indeed some things I didn't know that I didn't know I needed to know!

 #### 1 — Customising Bootstrap has Changed Significantly Since Version 4 — I needed to Learn CSS Variables

 The last version of Bootstrap I'd customised before this project was version 4, to build this very PBS website, as it happens!
-I assumed I'd just do the same thing again, but there was more to it than that!
+I assumed I'd just do the same thing again, but there was of course more to it than that!

 Firstly, Bootstrap 5 is substantially more customisable than Bootstrap 4, and you can now think of those customisations as being two-layered, making SASS optional for quite some types of customisation.

 Bootstrap's final CSS file is built from a collection of SASS files, which get compiled down to CSS.
-Deeply customising Bootstrap still requires working with SASS to alter the generated CSS, just like before, but that generated CSS now provides an entirely new avenue for many kinds of customisations: CSS variables.
+Deeply customising Bootstrap still requires working with SASS to alter the generated CSS, just like before.
+However, that generated CSS now provides an entirely new avenue for many kinds of customisations — CSS variables.

 I've been avoiding CSS variables for many years, because when they first came out, browser support was patchy at best.
 That's just not true in 2026!
-IE is now totally and utterly dead, and thanks to the push for better cybersecurity, it's now utterly reasonable to assume that all browsers are modern, so CSS variables have arrived at the *they just work* stage of their evolution.
+IE is now totally and utterly dead, and thanks to the push for better cybersecurity, it's now utterly reasonable to assume that all browsers are modern.
+So, CSS variables have arrived at the *they just work* stage of their evolution.

-Had I been working with Bootstrap 5.0, 5.1, or 5.2, I could have simply ignored CSS variables and done all my customisations at the SASS level as I had previously.
+Had I been working with Bootstrap 5.0, 5.1, or 5.2, I could have simply ignored these new CSS variables and done all my customisations with SASS, just like before.
 But version 5.3 changed that.

-To add some very nice extra functionality to common components like dropdowns and nav bars, Bootstrap 5.3 added the concept of themes for certain Bootstrap components, including nav bars.
-I'm not actually making use of this new feature, but its existence made it impossible for me to customise my site's nav bar purely with SASS.
-I needed to use CSS variables to get the nav bar to look right, so I finally learned how they work.
+To add some very nice extra functionality to common components like dropdowns and navbars, Bootstrap 5.3 added the concept of themes for certain Bootstrap components, including navbars.
+I'm not actually making use of this new feature, but its existence made it impossible for me to customise my site's navbar purely with SASS.
+I needed to use CSS variables to get the navbar to look right, so I finally took the time to learn how they work.

-The good news is that CSS variables are both wonderfully powerful and quite simple, so I soon got the hang of them.
-This proved to be a real boon later in the project when they proved very useful for some of my more bespoke layouts, letting me add some very pleasing little touches to episode lists, for example, which take their colour queues from the podcast they belong to.
+The good news is that CSS variables are both wonderfully powerful, and quite simple.
+So, I soon got the hang of them.
+This proved to be a real boon later in the project when they opened up some very useful opportunities for finessing some of my more bespoke compartments.
+The best example being the subtle accent colour on the podcast episode lists for each show — orange for Let's Talk Apple, and Green for Let's Talk Photo.

 #### 2 — Generating a Good Cross-Browser Favicon is not easy in 2026!

-I knew that if you want to make a web app that will behave nicely when pinned to a phone home screen or added to the macOS doc things get very complicated (as Allison found out with her [Elapsed Time Adder app](https://podfeet.github.io/time-adder/) a few months ago).
-I hadn't realised things had gotten nearly (though not quite) as confusing for regular browser favicons.
+I knew that if you want to make a web app that behaves well when pinned to a phone home screen or added to the macOS doc, things get  complicated (as Allison found out with her [Elapsed Time Adder app](https://podfeet.github.io/time-adder/) a few months ago).
+I hadn't realised things had gotten nearly (though not quite) as complicated for regular browser favicons.

-I'd assumed I'd just ask [Lumo](https://lumo.proton.me/) what the current correct resolution, file format, and HTML tag were, that I'd get a simple answer, and that I'd have a nice favicon with just a few minutes of work.
+I'd assumed I'd just ask [Lumo](https://lumo.proton.me/) what the current recommended resolution, file format, and HTML tag were, get a simple answer, and have a nice favicon with just a few minutes of work.
 Nope!

 It turns out there is actually quite a lot of debate about what the best thing to do is.
 After getting conflicting advice left, right, and centre that would have required me to make about 16 different files and add as many tags to my HTML `<head>` section, I eventually found some sanity on this very useful page — [faviconhelper.com/…](https://faviconhelper.com/favicon-sizes-guide).

-Based on my needs and their advice, I was able to narrow it down to *just* the following files and the following HTML+Liquid in a Jekyll include:
+Based on my needs and their advice, I was able to narrow it down to *just* the following files and the following HTML+Liquid code in a Jekyll include:

 ```html
 {% raw -%}{%- comment %}